Updated May 30, 2020

 An intro packet does the following:

-- Gives clients a rough timeline of the project—so they’re not surprised when their website isn’t ready the next day
+- Gives potential clients a rough timeline of the project—so they’re not surprised when their website isn’t ready the next day

 - Keeps you from having to answer the same questions over and over and over

-If a client agrees to what is outlined in your intro packet, they are likely a good fit for working with you, and will be pleased with how organized you are, and how you’ve explained everything.
+If a potential client agrees to what is outlined in your intro packet, they are likely a good fit for working with you, and will be pleased with how organized you are, and how you’ve explained everything.
 They know what will happen during the project, and they feel at ease, instead of anxious.

 If you don’t click on the video call, something may be wrong.
 When a client doesn’t seem as excited or interested as you do, that’s a red flag.
 While it’s not necessary for you to be besties, you do need to get along.
 You may be working with this person for the next several months, so if you don’t click at this point, problems may surface.